akhsi1/BePlanner/README.md

 [![landingPage](/gitResources/landingPage.png "RevHub Landing")](https://revhub.ml)

 # Revitalize Hub
-Winning project of Monash Industry Experience, Team: TP19.
+Winning project of Monash Industry Experience EXPO, Team: TP19.

 ## Project Overview
 Victoria is currently facing the crisis of youth homelessness, 20% of people experiencing homelessness in Victoria are aged between 18 and 24.
 Particularly young adults are feeling worried about being homeless due to financial hardship.
 And financial difficulty is one of the main reasons for their homelessness.